When should I return the library laptop?

 How does the county’s Stay Home order impact my loan request?

-While contactless pickup is available for students wishing to retrieve their laptop from campus, we understand not everyone feels comfortable leaving their home at this time.
+While contactless pickup is available for students wishing to retrieve their laptop from campus, we understand not everyone feels comfortable visiting campus at this time.
 Mail delivery directly to your home address is available, free of charge.
 Should you wish to change the method for receiving your laptop indicated in your original request, please contact us at firstname.lastname@example.org.

 How should I return the library laptop?